 libncurses-dev tk-dev libbluetooth-dev

-The same dependency set works on Ubuntu 22.04 LTS, 24.04 LTS, and 26.04 LTS.
+This shared dependency set covers the standard library modules used in this guide on Ubuntu 22.04 LTS, 24.04 LTS, and 26.04 LTS.
 Missing packages lead to disabled stdlib modules: expat for XML parsing, ncurses for interactive shells, tkinter for GUI support, and dbm/ssl/bz2 for common libraries.

 Configure and Build Python 3.13